Tracing the Origins - Overseas Landscapes

 67乔治·修拉《贝桑港》-编辑 拷贝.jpg

-The Nabi painters proposed a creative theory of "double adjustment", where objective adjustment is based on pure aesthetic theory, decorative concepts, and composition techniques for objective deformation, and subjective adjustment is made through the painter's own intuition.
-Pierre Bonnard (France, 1867-1947) combined brilliant colors and diverse structures to form a unique subjective art, attempting to explore the relationship between colors and tones in nature, emotionalizing and impressing the real world, and mixing self experience recognition through synesthesia, surpassing the visual reality.
-Paul Serusier (France, 1863-1927) used flat surfaces, strong contour lines, and subjective colors to depict summarized and simplified forms, giving painting a strong sense of rhythm and decoration.
-He was a pioneer of abstractionism and also a source of inspiration for the Nabis movement, syntheticism, and cloisonne (separation) themes.
-Interior leader É douard Vuillard (France, 1868-1940) used Impressionist techniques to depict the daily lives of relatives and friends indoors, in Paris gardens, and on the streets.
-His creations did not rely on central perspective, but relied on pure subjective intention and decorative concepts to bring out a sense of form.
-Maurice Denis (France, 1870-1943), who painted murals for the church, combined serene and peaceful sketches with bright colors, and then harmoniously matched blue and rose to create a solemn atmosphere and beautiful light and shadow in the painting.
+The painters of the "Nabi School" proposed the creative theory of "double adjustment", which objectively adjusts based on pure aesthetic theory, decorative concepts, and composition techniques, and subjectively adjusts through the painter's own intuition.
+Pierre Bonnard (France, 1867-1947) combined brilliant colors and varied structures to form a unique subjective art, attempting to explore the relationship between colors and tones in nature, emotionalizing and impressionizing the real world, and blending self experience recognition through "synesthesia", surpassing the visual reality of the real world.
+Paul Serusier (France, 1863-1927) used flat painted surfaces, strong contour lines, and subjective colors to depict summarized and simplified forms, giving painting a strong sense of rhythm and decoration.
+He was a pioneer of abstraction and a source of inspiration for the Nabis movement, synthesism, and cloisonn é (separation).
+Interior oriented leader É douard Vuillard (France, 1868-1940) used Impressionist techniques to depict the daily lives of relatives and friends indoors, in Parisian gardens, and on the streets.
+His creations did not rely on central perspective, but relied purely on subjective intentions and decorative concepts to create a sense of form.
+Maurice Denis (France, 1870-1943), who painted decorative murals for churches, combined peaceful sketches with bright colors, and harmoniously matched blue and rose colors to create a solemn atmosphere and beautiful light and shadow in the painting.

 68皮耶·勃纳尔《秋季:水果采摘者》-编辑 拷贝.jpg

-Pierre Bernal's "Autumn: The Fruit Picker"
+Pierre Bonnard's "Autumn: Fruit Pickers"

 69保罗·塞律西埃《海藻采集者》-编辑 拷贝.jpg